 Careers Education and Guidance

 We have a varied programme of careers education that is delivered through PSHE, special events, enrichment programmes, visits, trips and assemblies and also within individual departments and during form time.
-We are committed to following the Gatsby Benchmarks which underpin the Department for Education’s Careers Strategy and we review our provision on a regular basis.
+We are committed to following the Gatsby Benchmarks which underpin the Department for Education’s Careers Strategy.
+We review our provision on a regular basis through commissioning external review by organisations such as West London Careers Hub and by using specialist benchmarking tools such as Compass, provided by the Careers & Enterprise Company.
+In addition, the school ensures that all careers education activities are underpinned by a robust feedback and evaluation cycle, to capture and act on agreed improvements.

 All students will: